JavierRosales/Pands-Project/README.md

 I started my research on the Irish data set by going through various websites reading and watching material based on the data set.
 First I downloaded the Iris data csv file which will help me find the relationship or patterns, if any, between the three different species which are as follows, the setosa, versicolor and virginica.
 I will be using various scripts of Python code to calculate the maximum, minimum, mean of the columns and other methods  to demonstrate my findings.
 I will be also using tables and graphs as necessary.

 To get started you will need to import some libraries which will read and help analyze and plot your data.
 These will consist of Pandas, Numpy, Matplotlib.pylpot.
-All three are explained here https://www.bogotobogo.com/python/python_Pandas_NumPy_Matplotlib.php.com - automatic!
+All three are explained here https://www.bogotobogo.com/python/python_Pandas_NumPy_Matplotlib.php.com

+When **Importing the data from the CSV file** you will need to enter this to ensure that the data is read correctly and not the flower details on the first row on each column.

+import numpy as np,
+import pandas as pd,
+import matplotlib.pyplot as plt

+data = ("iris.csv")

+names = ['sepal-length', 'sepal-width', 'petal-length', 'petal-width', 'species']

+dataset = pd.read_csv(data, header=0)

+**Statistical Data**
+When you have this done you can test your data statistically using many different commands such as for example:

+1. print(dataset.shape) - This will output rows and column totals.

+2. print(dataset.head()) - Enter a number within the brackets to display the number of data rows.

+3. print(dataset.describe()) - This outputs the mean, max, min as well as some other data in percentage

+4.  print(dataset.groupby('class').size()) - This will display each classification of data along with the number of each.

+**Data Visualization**

+Next we can look at the data relating to each variable and also the relationships between each of the variables in the data-set.
+This can be done through scripts which will output data, in this case a Boxplot and Histogram will illustrate the data.

+**1. Boxplot**: A box and whisker plot—also called a box plot—displays the five-number summary of a set of data.
+The five-number summary is the minimum, first quartile, median, third quartile, and maximum.
+In a box plot, we draw a box from the first quartile to the third quartile.
+A vertical line goes through the box at the median.
+The whiskers go from each quartile to the minimum or maximum.(Wellbeing at School)

+I found information online and code which enabled me to display the data for each variable in the set.
+I done this in the "irisplot.py" folder.

+- dataset.plot(kind='box', subplots=True, layout=(2,2), sharex=False, sharey=False)
+plt.show()

+**2. Histogram**: A histogram shows the frequency on the vertical axis and the horizontal axis is another dimension.
+Usually it has bins, where every bin has a minimum and maximum value.
+This can be illustrated using the matplotlib.pyplot function from the Python library.

+- dataset.hist()
+plt.show()

 **7. Findings.**